When God Looked Like a Snowman

 And that simple trust in God’s love has never really left me.

-What I didn’t realise then — but see more clearly now — is that love has a shape.
+What I didn’t realise then — but can see more clearly now — is that God’s love has a shape.

 Pentecost, the Great Commission and the Holy Trinity

-Last week, as Christians celebrated Pentecost, we remembered the moment the Holy Spirit came down and worked within the disciples — moving them from simply knowing about God to living the life he was calling them into.
+Last week, as the Church celebrated Pentecost, we remembered the moment the Holy Spirit came down and worked within the disciples — moving them from simply knowing about God, to living the life he was calling them into.

 But Pentecost was never just an event.
 It was — and still is — an invitation into the very life and purpose of God.